Skip to content

 HPA architecture (Source: link )

 HPA requires that Pod metrics are made available through metrics.k8s.io, custom.metrics.k8s.io, or external.metrics.k8s.io API.
-We will deploy a Metrics server to achieve this.
+Usually this requires deploying a Metrics server, but we will use the Prometheus based monitoring to achieve this.

 Learn more about HPA: https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/